William Evan Charles Morgan

 William Evan Charles Morgan (19 October 1903 – 1979) was an artist, etcher and engraver on both wood and metal.
+He signed his work William E.C.
+Morgan.

 Early life

 Morgan was born in London on 19 October 1903, the only son of William Henry Morgan, the headmaster of a school in Bermondsey, and his wife, Emily.
 The family was originally from Cornwall.

 Studies

 Morgan went to school at St Dunstan's College in Catford, London.
 He studied art first at the Camberwell School of Art under Albert Rutherston and then moved to the Slade School of Fine Art to study with Henry Tonks.
 In 1923 Tonks proposed that Morgan should submit some of his wood engravings for a Prix de Rome scholarship in engraving to the British School at Rome, which he was awarded in July 1924.
 Morgan spent some four years in Italy where he focussed on line engraving directly onto the plate and produced several of his best prints of landscapes around Saracinesco and Orvieto.
 Morgan returned to the U.K. in 1928 to live in Cornwall.